newlandsvalley/elm-soundfont-ports/README.md

 [basic](https://github.com/newlandsvalley/elm-soundfont-ports/tree/master/examples/src/basic) just tests the basic functionality of the soundfont port 'library'.

-To build, cd to examples amd run:
+To build, cd to examples and run:

     ./compile.sh

-To run, use basic.html
+To run, use:

+    basic.html

 #### MIDI File